jshani/conduit/README.md

 ## Installation

-- Run from root directory.
+- Run from the root directory.

   #### `npm start`

-## How to run the tests ?
+## How to run the tests?

-- To run tests in cypress test runner - dekstop.
+- To run tests in Cypress test runner - desktop.

   1. ### `npm run e2e-desktop`